-Step 5 is changing the production.
-The landscape can still stay productive, but the products will be different such as energy harvesting, aquaculture and a forest production Transforming the landscape from a purely agricultural to a more diverse one gives synergistic effects between the industries. and creating a more sustainable economical landscape, spreading the risk over several industries instead of only one.
-STEP 4.
+Transforming the landscape from a purely agricultural to a more diverse one gives synergistic effects between the industries. and creating a more sustainable economical landscape, spreading the risk over several industries instead of only one.
+DOKKUMER EE LINES TO THE LANDSCAPE - FRIESLAND WORKS CAHMEN POVEDANO (MARLENA ISCHULE) SUSANNE GEHLERT (ELLINOHE HANSSO)

-Step 4 is to start to transform the landscape.
-Today Friesland is 80% agricultural landscape, an industry that struggles with sustainability, soil degradation, methane production, monotonous landscapes and what is probably the most dire in Friesland - rising sea levels Working with the existing topography we create lakes and forest for added bio-diversity.
-The already initiated Leeuwarden forest continues to grow north, with more spots added on the new path.
-Dokkum is also included, setting up for a future connection with Holwerd Holwerd Aan Zee is expanded along the coast.
-To the north-east, where the land is lower, a larger lake for leisure is added.
-ZOOM-IN The Naturum now has a small coffee shop within.
-The trees now have grown to a big forest.
-The bird watching station is more used because of its closeness to the new lake, that provides a place to be for more birds.
-The forest trail is turned into a barefoot trail for the opportunity to experience the forest even close DOKKUMER EE LINES TO THE LANDSCAPE - FRIESLAND WORKSHOP Friestand is the largest province in the Netherlands, provided you include areas of water.
-The original waterways within the landscape date back hundreds of years and used to connect the Terps along the northern shore facing the Wadden Sea, before roads and highways replaced them as the main means of transportation in the area.
-Along these roads and on former lorp siles, small collorments and communities developed, whose main source of income remains agriculture and tourism to this day.
+Priestand is the targest province in the Netherlands, provided you include areas of water.
+The original waterways within the landscape date back hundreds of years and used to connect the Terps along the northern shore facing the Wadden Sea, before roads and highways replaced them as the main means of transportation in the uses.
+Along those roads and highways replaced them as the main means of transportation in the uses.
+Along those roads and highways replaced them as the main communities developed, whose main source of income remains agriculture and tourism to this day.
 Over the years Friesland, like many other rural provinces, has experienced a decrease of population.
-People either move to larger local cities, or even away from the region altogether.
-One consequence of this is rising housing prices in cities like Leeuwarden and thus a decrease of attordable living space.
-In order to propose a solution to this housing shortage and reconnect the oities in Friesland with the countryside.
-If exerned natural to use the advantages of the already existing water redworknot only as an asset in this project, but to make it one of the central elements of the concept.
-This waterway, particularly the river between Leeuwarden and Dokkum, would be reactivated by forming so called 'dorpsgemeenschappen' alongoide the evolution which propose a sort of satellite housing village within a twenty minute boat-commute to the city.
-These village communities would therefore be directly inserted into the surrounding landscapes and recreational areas of Friesland and offer a close to nature alternative living LOCAL GOVERNMENT VILLAGE COMMUNITY OWNERS TIMELINE 1500 2075 14 - Group
+People either move to larger local cities, or even away from the region sitogether.
+One consequence of this is rising housing prices in office like Leeuwarden and thus a decrease of affordable living apace.
+In order to propose a solution to this housing shortage and reconnect the cities in Friesland with the countrymide.
+If minimal natural to use the undvantages of the phased excelling water rurdwork not only as an asset in this project, but to make it one of the central elements of the concept.

+This waterway, particularly the river between Leeuwarden and Dokkum, would be reactivated by forming so called "dorpsgemeenschappen alongside the riverbunks which propose a sort of satellite housing village within a twenty minute boat-commute to the city.
+These village communities would therefore be directly inserted into the surrounding landscapes and recreational areas of Friesland and offer a close-to-nature alternative living